NooraJumppanen/highfives-frontend/README.md

 Takes screen shots of the tests running and saves in the folder automatically.

+#### 3.4.3 React Testing Library

+# Test descriptions

+## App.js

+### Testing the Form

+#### Checking the question is visible

+1. Checks that the question "How likely are you to recommend PHZ Full Stack as an employer to a friend or colleague?" is visible.

+#### Checking score buttons

+1. Checks that all score buttons are on the page.
+2. Checks that all score buttons are representing the correct number.

+#### Checking that the scaling texts are visible

+1. Checks that "0 = Extremely unlikely" is visible.
+2. Checks that "10 = Extremely likely" is visible.

+#### Checking that the comment field text is visible

+1. Checks "Please comment your reason for this score" text is visible

+### Checking that the comment area is rendered

+1. Checks that the box for additional comments is visible.

+### Checking the forms send button

+1. Checks that the form send button is on the page.
+2. Checks that the form send button has the correct text.

 ### 3.5.
 IDE Setup and Debugging

 ### 3.6.
 Version Control